lalitdhiman1/react-weather-map/README.md

 #API Key

-go to openweathermap.org
+1. Go to openweathermap.org

-Sign up
+2. Signup or Signin

+3. Get API key

-get API key and provide it to .env file
+4. Provide it to .env file or direct to URL app_id

+6. NPM Start